firasesbai/firasesbai.github.io/_posts/2021-04-12-why-i-started-this-blog.markdown

    Having an online presence and contributing to the community is appreciated in many areas and could be the reason behind an impactful future opportunity.

 I hope you enjoy the content on my blog and to find it helpful no matter how small it might be.
+I'm eager to hear about your stories and motivations.
+Feel free to drop your reasons in the comments below.

 *One final thought to mention is that my posts are my own and do not reflect the opinions of my current, past or future employers.*